dkandalov/dkandalov.github.io/micro-blog.md

 permalink: /micro-blog/
 ---

+#### 2025/03/18
+If you happen to be in London on Thursday 17th April, this is the event to attend <https://www.meetup.com/source-talks-on-kotlin/events/306722368> with two talks by the authors of http4k.

 #### 2025/03/12
 I wonder if asking (or begging) an LLM/coding agent to follow specific steps is fundamentally futile.
 It feels like there is missing configurability of steps and/or things that need to be checked, etc., and of the overall context so I can say "Look at that other project".